-6 Panah's trial counsel first learned of the prosecution's DNA testing on October 7 14, 1994.
+Second, regarding the serology evidence, trial counsel acted unreasonably by failing to retain a DNA expert.
+Panah's trial counsel first learned of the prosecution's DNA testing on October 14, 1994.
 (9 RT 519-20.)
-At that time, the trial court strongly implied that counsel 8 needed an expert, telling him "hopefully you have somebody lined up already, or if not, 9 you'll . . . take care of that."
+At that time, the trial court strongly implied that counsel needed an expert, telling him "hopefully you have somebody lined up already, or if not, you'll . . . take care of that."
 (9 RT 521.)
-Trial counsel reassured the court "that will be 10 taken care of."
+Trial counsel reassured the court "that will be taken care of."
 (9 RT 521.)
-But trial counsel never retained an expert despite learning 11 that the prosecution made a tactical decision to not use the DNA results as part of its 12 case.
-A month after disclosing the DNA testing, the prosecutor stated on the record 13 that it "decided not to offer any DNA evidence[.]"
+But trial counsel never retained an expert despite learning that the prosecution made a tactical decision to not use the DNA results as part of its case.
+A month after disclosing the DNA testing, the prosecutor stated on the record that it "decided not to offer any DNA evidence[.]"
 (11 RT 715.)
-The prosecution's 14 decision to forego presenting forensic evidence that is almost universally regarded as 15 the most reliable available is a glaring red-flag that indicates the DNA must have been 16 exculpatory-or at least unhelpful to the prosecution's case.
+The prosecution's decision to forego presenting forensic evidence that is almost universally regarded as the most reliable scientific evidence available was a glaring red-flag that indicated the DNA must have been exculpatory-or at least unhelpful to the prosecution's case.